Operated by the Centre for Disability Studies and funded by the Northern Sydney Local Health District.

 People with intellectual disability often have more health problems than others in the general community.
 Many health needs can be met by a person’s General Practitioner, but sometimes a specialised approach is needed.

-People with a diagnosis of intellectual disability who live in the Northern Sydney Local Health District are eligible to be seen at the clinic.
+People with a diagnosis of intellectual disability and complex health needs, who live in the Northern Sydney Local Health District are eligible to be seen at the Clinic.

 If needed, tests are ordered and referrals made to other medical specialists and health professionals.
 Health care plans can be developed for those who live independently or with their families.